apnadkarni/blt/man/vector.rst

   simplified.
 The lengths of both vectors must be the same.  *Tolerance* is a real number representing the tolerance.
 The default is "1.0".

-  Reference: David Douglas and Thomas Peucker, "Algorithms for the reduction of the number of points required to represent a digitized line or its caricature", The Canadian Cartographer 10(2), 112–122, 1973.
+  Reference:: David Douglas and Thomas Peucker, "Algorithms for the
+	      reduction of the number of points required to represent a digitized line or its caricature", The Canadian Cartographer 10(2), 112–122, 1973.

 *vecName* **sort** ?\ *switches* ... ? ?\ *destName* ... ?
   Sorts the points of *vecName*.
 If one of more *destName* arguments are